-20.0 Internal and External Truancy
+19.0 Internal and External Truancy

 Students are expected to attend all timetabled lessons on time and must be locatable at all times whilst on the school site.
 Staff are required to complete registers accurately within 10 minutes of the start of the lesson.
 Students who are expected to attend the lesson but fail to do so, are marked as 'N' and safeguarding alert sent to the attendance team.
 Reasonable pastoral checks are then made for the 'missing student'.
 If missing student cannot be located within 15 minutes, parents/guardians will be informed and asked to contact their child.
 Following support from parents to locate their child, if they have still not been located, the attendance /pastoral team may report to the police as a missing person.
-Students who are found to be truanting internally (they are still in school but not in their timetabled lesson) are brought to Inclusion and detained until 3.30pm on the day of truancy.
+Students who are found to be truanting internally (they are still in school but not in their timetabled lesson) are brought to Inclusion and detained.
 If this persists, other measures to eradicate truancy will be considered.